achhabra2/fw13-amd-kinoite/README.md

 - Install powertop, kernel-tools, fprintd, fwupd, tailscale, 1password and other apps by default
 - Install AMDGPU_TOP by default
 - Make some commonly installed Flatpaks available to install on first boot, these are completely optional

+### Installing

+To install if you are already on Silverblue / Kinoite or an ostree install:

+`rpm-ostree rebase ostree-unverified-registry:ghcr.io/achhabra2/fw13-amd-kinoite:latest`

+Reboot and then run:

+`rpm-ostree rebase ostree-image-signed:docker://ghcr.io/achhabra2/fw13-amd-kinoite:latest`